ryanczm/Analytic-Musings/notes/fa/fa.md

 The key idea is: how much signal does past information of football matches have in the outcome of the next match?

+The core problem is: You can outplay a team on XG but still lose, and vice versa, and this can happen for streaks - making XG a problem.

 In terms of features:

 * **Core momentum feature**
-    * EWMA window of league weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
+    * EWMA window of league/point-weighted time-weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
-    * EMWA window of league weighted goal differentials - The true realized outcomes of matches, in case teams can consistently outperform/underperform XG due to structural reasons.
+    * EMWA window of league/point-weighted time-weighted goal differentials - The true realized outcomes of matches, in case teams can consistently outperform/underperform XG due to structural reasons.
-* Informed fan feature
+* Home and away feature
-    * Some sentiment indicator of reddit/forum results - only if the informed fans have predictive power.
+    * Idea being certain teams have more home advantage than others.
+How to quantify?
+Can we fuse it into core momentum features.
 * Injury feature
     * An injury score where player injuries imply the squad is weakened for the next match.
 This would be tricky because of player importance and substitutability.
 * Manager H2H feature
     * Some kind of H2H manager score, hypothesis being certain managers just tactically have each others number.
 * Referee feature
     * Idea being that sometimes referees have biases against certain teams.

-In terms of data:

-* Fixture results - Just two numbers per fixture
-* XG results - Just two numbers per fixture
-* Injury data - who is available for the next game, who is injured for the next game.
-Not numerical.
-* Referee data - who referees which fixture.
+* Informed fan feature
+    * Some sentiment indicator of reddit/forum results - only if the informed fans have predictive power.

 In terms of football tropes we see often:

 * There is this expectation that if you play well, but you lose, you should in theory win more in the future, vice versa.
 This should be encoded in XG.
+For example, Liverpool led the 25/26 season for the first 5-10 games scraping last minute winners etc.
 * Big chances or big saves define games.
 If a shot goes in just a few inches, the whole outcome changes and your whole bet is fried.

 In terms of the core momentum feature:

+* Again the fundamental problem is that you can have games where one team wallops the other on XG but still loses by a margin.
+Is there some feature that was missing?
-* League-weighted is a proxy the problem of odds: a higher placed team should beat a lower placed team.
+* League/point-weighted is a proxy the problem of odds: a higher placed team should beat a lower placed team.
+An XG against a low point team is less than an XG against a high point team.
+So you need to calibrate your XG by points differential.
 Problem is this feature only gains predictive power as the league progresses, at the start its basically useless.
+* Time-weighted is a proxy of the idea that last minute winners are not very sustainable.
+So you weigh your XG by when the goals are scored: a 1-0 in the 1st half and set up shop in the 2nd is much less close than a match with same XG from a last minute winner.
 * EWMA or some windowing function should solve the decay problem: recent data is higher weighted because things tend to change.
+Problem: we know Liverpool 25/26 went on a winning streak in the first few games of the league with last minute winners.
+They kept winning until they didn't.
+So how could a model capture when they break the streak and lose?

+In terms of research:

+* Look at match threads/data from the most XG-failed matches and try and figure out the pattern.

+In terms of data:

+* Fixture results - Just two numbers per fixture -
+* Additional fixture details - Referee, managers.
+* XG results - Just two numbers per fixture - UnderStat
+* Injury data - Injury list -
+* Referee data - who referees which fixture.